-The people of Amorgos began the construction of a church to honor the Virgin Mary.
-But every morning, they saw what they had built the day before had collapsed.
+The people of Amorgos began the construction of a church to honor the Virgin Mary, but every morning, they saw what they had built the day before had collapsed—that is, until one day, when they saw their tools hanging high in an inaccessible place on the rock.

-That is, until one day, when they saw their tools hanging high in an inaccessible place on the rock — which they took as a desire that the will of Virgin Mary was to build her small church up there on that spot.
+They took this to mean that the will of the Virgin Mary was to build her small church up there on that spot.

 The monastery stands there today, imposing and pristine, perched on steep cliffs 300 meters (984 feet) above sea level.
 Incredibly, it is only visible from the sea.

-The feast of the Virgin Mary is celebrated on November 21 on the island and a big festival is organized in her honor there.
+The feast of the Virgin Mary is celebrated on November 21st on the island, and a big festival is organized in her honor there.

-On the eve of the great feast the people who wish to participate can spend the night in the Monastery.
-It’s a unique experience, since being there at night, you feel like you’re up in the sky, and you become one with the stars that seem to touch the rock.
+On the eve of the great feast, people who wish to participate can spend the night in the monastery.
+It’s a unique experience since being there at night, you feel like you’re up in the sky, and you become one with the stars that seem to touch the rock.

-At dawn, the spectacle is stunning, with the sun rising up out of the sea, with the incredible colors of the rising sun reflected on the waters.
+At dawn, the spectacle is stunning, with the sun rising up out of the sea and the incredible colors of the rising sun reflected on the waters.
 The celebration is very festive and attracts people from all over Greece.
 The monks have cod, fava, fish, wine, raki, pasteli, and other foods for sale on the day.